SalokhiddinMukhiddinov/SalokhiddinMukhiddinov/README.md

 ## 🚀 Featured Projects
-- **KanoMessenger** – a mobile application for local communication without using the Internet.
-- **KanoRAT** – A link-logging, educational remote-access (simulated RAT) toolkit for blue-team training.

 ## 🌱 Currently Learning
 - Working on the above and additional cyber-related projects to build practical, hands-on skills.